connery-io/connery-sdk/README.md

 ## Real example

-Let's consider a real example from our customer to make it more clear.
+Let's consider a real example from our customer.

 ### Problem

 One of our customers needed to scale their application on AWS based on several business factors and events and be able to scale it manually when required.
-The scaling must be managed by non-technical people who know a business domain but don't know anything about AWS and the application infrastructure, which is managed by the engineering team.
+The scaling must be managed by non-technical people who know a business domain but don't know anything about AWS and the application infrastructure governed by the engineering team.

 ### Solution

----

-- Customer
-- AWS Scaling

-Can be run from many places:

-- Make
-- Slack
-- Event apple watch using Siri + Apple Shortcuts connected by API to the Runner

-Use cases:
+The customer created a connector with two actions that allow to scale up and down the compute resources of the app in AWS.
+The connector uses AWS SDK for JavaScript to communicate with AWS.
+Then, the customer set up the runner and installed the connector on it.
+It enabled the customer to use the connector from Make and Slack chatbot in the following ways:

 - Smart scaling scenario in Make based on the input from other services connected to Make.
-- Sceduled scaling scenario in Make based on the time of the day.
+- Scheduled scaling scenario in Make based on the time of the day.
-- Manual scaling directly form Slack channel using natural language.
+- Manual scaling directly from Slack channel using natural language.
-- Once, during the vacations, the customer was able to run the action from his Apple Watch using Siri.
+- Once the customer scaled the app on the go from their Apple Watch using Siri using preconfigured Apple Shortcuts connected by API to the runner.

-And the most beautiful thing is that once the connector is created by the developer, any non-technical person can use it from any of the platforms without any additional effort.
+The most beautiful thing is that once the connector is created by the developer, any non-technical person can use it from any of the platforms without any additional effort.

 ## Ecosystem